Probate Q&A Series

 • Locate and review the decedent’s original will

-• Obtain and record letters testamentary
+• Obtain letters testamentary

 • Identify, inventory and appraise estate assets